ULHPC/ulhpc-docs/docs/software/computational-chemistry/electronics/ase.md

 ## Available versions of ASE in ULHPC
 To check available versions of ASE at ULHPC type `module spider ase`.
-Below it shows list of available versions of ASE in ULHPC.
+The following list shows the available versions of ASE in ULHPC.
 ```bash
 chem/ASE/3.13.0-intel-2017a-Python-2.7.13
 chem/ASE/3.16.0-foss-2018a-Python-2.7.14